The efficient certification of knottedness and Thurston norm

 A large part of Section 4 was concerned with decompositions along annuli disjoint from the sutures.
 One of the reasons for this is that trace annuli are of this form.
-However, it will be important that these annuli are non-trivial.
-In the next few sections, we will prove the following proposition, which implies that trivial trace annuli may be avoided.
+However, it will be important that these annuli have no trivial boundary curves.
+In the next few sections, we will prove the following proposition, which implies that trivial boundary curves may be avoided.

-{\bf Proposition 7.3.} {\sl Let ${\cal H}$ be a handle decomposition of a compact orientable sutured manifold $(M, \gamma)$.
+{\bf Proposition 7.4.} {\sl Let ${\cal H}$ be a handle decomposition of a compact orientable sutured manifold $(M, \gamma)$.
 Let $S$ be a connected regulated surface properly embedded in $M$.
 Suppose that $S$ extends to an allowable hierarchy and is not product-separating.
 Assume that at least one of the following holds: \item{(i)} $S$ is non-separating in the component of $M$ that contains it, or \item{(ii)} $(M, \gamma)$ contains a non-separating product disc or a non-separating product annulus.

 Suppose also that $S$ has smallest possible complexity among connected standard surfaces with these properties.
 Let $(M_S, \gamma_S)$ be the result of decomposing along $S$.
 Suppose that $S$ is a sum of non-empty boundary-regulated surfaces $S_1$ and $S_2$.
 Suppose also that $S_1 \cap S_2$ has fewest components, among all ways of expressing $S$ as such a sum.
-Then no trace annulus for this summation is trivial in $(M_S, \gamma_S)$.}
+Then no trace annulus for this summation has a boundary curve that is trivial in $(M_S, \gamma_S)$.}

 6pt {\caps 7.7.
 Generalised summation} 6pt

 We say that a properly embedded surface $S$ in an orientable 3-manifold is a {\sl generalised sum} of two properly embedded surfaces $S_1$ and $S_2$ if $S_1$ and $S_2$ are in general position, and hence $S_1 \cap S_2$ is a collection of properly embedded arcs and simple closed curves, and $S$ is obtained from $S_1 \cup S_2$ by resolving these intersections in some way.
 We write $S = S_1 + S_2$, although there is more than one surface that can be obtained from $S_1$ and $S_2$ by generalised summation.